OctoPrint/OctoPrint/docs/features/gcode_scripts.rst

 These GCODE scripts are backed by the templating engine `Jinja2 <http://jinja.pocoo.org/>`_, allowing more than just simple "send-as-is" scripts but making use of a full blown templating language in order to create your scripts.
-To this end, OctoPrint injects a couple of variables into the :ref:`template rendering context <sec-features-gcode_scripts-context>` as described below.
+To this end, OctoPrint injects some variables into the :ref:`template rendering context <sec-features-gcode_scripts-context>` as described below.

 .. _sec-features-gcode_scripts-predefined: